Reddit Flair: The Complete Guide to Post Flair, User Flair, and Strategic Visibility

 Promotional User Flair

-Setting your user flair to "Visit MyBrand.com" or "Buy Our Product" is a fast track to getting banned.
+Setting your user flair to "Visit MyBrand.com" or "Buy Our Product" is a fast track to getting banned from the subreddit.
 Your flair should describe who you are, not what you sell.

 Ignoring Flair in New Subreddits